clocklimited/GitStyleGuide/README.md

 * release/user-profile-upgrade

-These should be branched from develop once an agreed amount of completeness is reached. develop is not again merged into the feature branch, but small changes may be merged from other feature branches if something is missed or a long time elapses between creation and deployment.
+These should be branched from develop once an agreed amount of completeness is reached. develop is not again merged into the release branch, but small changes may be merged from other feature branches if something is missed or a long time elapses between creation and deployment.
 Once all checks pass this should be merge onto develop and master.
 The release name should be defined by